What information can I see?

 I scanned a licence and got an error screen.
 What do I do?

 Sometimes you’ll get an error if the app can’t connect to a network or to a person’s information.
 If you try to scan again it should work.
-But if it doesn't you can check a person's physical licence or use another form of ID.
+But if it doesn't you can check a person's plastic licence or use another form of ID.

 Other messages will tell you if the licence isn’t valid, or if the QR code doesn’t look right.
-In that case, you can check a person’s physical licence or use other ways to identify them.
+In that case, you can check a person’s plastic licence or use other ways to identify them.

 What if I’m still not sure a digital licence is valid?